Barack Obama 2008 presidential campaign: MyBo

 In early 2007, the Obama campaign launched a social-networking site called my.barackobama.com, or MyBO for short, and recruited 24-year-old Facebook co-founder Chris Hughes to help develop the platform and their social networking strategy.
 MyBo became the hub of the campaign's online efforts to organize supporters.

 The nationwide community provided useful and effective tools, such as the Neighbor-to-Neighbor tool, allowing supporters to reach a large number of people in a short time in their own community, which in turn led to campaign rallying for more Obama support.
 An unprecedented communication strategy was the "online call tool".
 Over one million calls were made from residential, personal laptops and desktops.
 Online communication led to Obama supporters engaging in social activities such as signmaking and door-to-door petitioning for Obama support, as well as simply discussing their opinions about policies and issues they supported along with Obama.
 As described by campaign adviser Steve Spinner, the campaign grew "from zero to 700 employees in a year and raised $200 million.
 That's a super-high-growth, fast-charging operation."

 NationalField

-In 2008, campaign staffers stationed in the long-shot battle ground state of Georgia, reinvented the tedious, messy process of reporting and aggregating nightly data and intelligence upward through the campaign apparatus—making the organizing work of vast Obama field infrastructure more immediately measurable.
+In 2008, campaign staffers stationed in the state of Georgia, reinvented the process of reporting and aggregating nightly data and intelligence upward through the campaign apparatus—making the organizing work of vast Obama field infrastructure more immediately measurable.
 NationalField became an internal social network within the field organization, used to monitor the daily activities of the sprawling grassroots effort.
 It allowed staff to share what they were working on and benchmark themselves against other staffers.
 Unlike a standard social graph, where all users have access to all information, NationalField was based on a hierarchical social graph where the higher level you were in the organization, the broader your view of the information below you.

 The platform closely reflected the team-building model of the Obama Campaign, often associated with organizer and Harvard professor Marshall Ganz in that it was an intensely structured a social network.